502nd Infantry Regiment (United States): Operation Market Garden

 Operation Market Garden was a British plan that would be the first major daylight jump attempted since the German invasion of Crete four years before.
-Set for 17 September 1944, the airborne troops were to seize roads, bridges and the key communication cities of Eindhoven, Nijmegen and Arnhem, thus cutting the Netherlands in half and clearing a corridor for British armoured and motorized columns all the way to the German border.
+Set for 17 September 1944, the airborne troops were to seize roads, bridges and the key communication cities of Eindhoven, Nijmegen and Arnhem, thus cutting the Netherlands in half and clearing a corridor for British armored and motorized columns all the way to the German border.

 The 101st mission was to secure the 15 mi of highway stretching from Eindhoven north to Veghel.
 Under the command of Colonel Michaelis, the unit was to land in the Netherlands on DZ C, seize the small highway bridge over the Dommel river north of St. Oedenrode and the railroad and road bridges over the Wilhelmina Canal at Best.
 The 502nd was also given the mission of guarding DZs B & C for the subsequent glider landings.
 Shortly after 13:15 on the afternoon of 17 September 1944, after an uneventful daylight drop, the men of the 502nd gathered up and headed for their objectives.
 1st Battalion went north to capture the little town of Sint-Oedenrode.
 2nd Battalion secured the glider LZ.
 3rd Battalion sent patrols through the Zonsche forest, trying to move toward the town of Best and the bridge.
 German resistance was tough in the vicinity of Best, but the 3rd Battalion spearheaded by Captain Robert Jones' H Company fought their way to within 100 yd of the bridge before the Germans blew it up.
 In fierce fighting around the bridge, Private first class Joe E. Mann, already hit twice, was killed when he threw himself on a German grenade to save the other soldiers in his foxhole.
 That same day, LTC Cole was shot and killed elsewhere in the Zonsche Forest.
 Cole died before formally receiving his Medal of Honor for the Carentan charge, while Private Mann would receive it posthumously.
 They were the only two members of the 101st to earn the nation's highest honor during World War II.

 On 26 September, a German artillery shell hit a tree by the 502nd's Regimental CP.
 LTC Michaelis, 1st Battalion's LTC Cassidy, the regimental S2 and S3, the division G2 and G3, and the commander of the supporting 377th Artillery Battalion were all hit.
 Without a regimental XO, and with Cassidy and Cole both down, 2nd Battalion commander Steve Chappuis took command of the regiment.
 After securing their hard-won objectives, the men of the 502nd moved north with the rest of the 101st to take hold of defensive positions on 'The Island', southwest of Arnhem.
 It was here that the 101st would fight some of its toughest battles during its time in the Netherlands.
 Eventually they were withdrawn to Camp Mourmelon, France for rest and refit.